eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 The same mechanisms can obviously also be applied by multiple colluding Relying Parties.
-By collecting and sharing values of unique attestation elements, they will be able to recognize that the same attestation was used at multiple Relying Parties.
+By collecting and sharing values of unique attestation elements, they will be able to recognise that the same attestation was used at multiple Relying Parties.
 By combining the attribute values that were presented during each of these interactions, they will be able to build a profile of the User.